Gambit (unproduced film): Rupert Wyatt

 In June 2015, Rupert Wyatt signed on to direct the film, with Tatum saying, "We finally found someone that I really do believe wants to make Gambit".
 Tatum added that the film was "a really unique opportunity" among superhero films, and was no longer set to appear in Apocalypse.
 He had begun learning to throw cards and sleight-of-hand tricks for the part from magician David Kwong, a friend of Carolin's from College.
 Filming was set to begin in New Orleans in late October or early November of that year.
 By the end of July, the film was believed to focus on "mobsters and thieves [rather than] 'end-of-the-world' stakes", but Fox also wanted to "load up on spectacle and make this character as popular as possible" with a large $154 million budget to be mostly spent in Louisiana.
 Several actresses were being tested for the female lead, including Léa Seydoux.

-Tatum was renegotiating his contract with Fox at the end of July 2015, and was believed to be close to dropping out of the project due to Fox's intention to have Tatum become one of the "anchor characters" of the franchise following the impending retirement of Hugh Jackman as the series' former lead character Wolverine.
-This would be a major commitment for Tatum to make.
+Tatum was renegotiating his contract with Fox at the end of July 2015, and was believed to be close to dropping out of the project due to Fox's intention to have Tatum become one of the "anchor characters" of the franchise following the impending retirement of Hugh Jackman as the series' former lead character James "Logan" Howlett / Wolverine.
+This would have been a major commitment for Tatum to make.
 Backend compensation was also an issue.
 Within days, the issues had been resolved and Tatum was once again set to star and produce; it was said that his "participation hardly was in any real danger" due to the commitments Tatum had already made to the project.
 Rebecca Ferguson and Abbey Lee were also testing for the "hotly contested" female lead of Belladonna Boudreaux, but Ferguson soon chose a role in The Girl on the Train (2016) instead.
 Seydoux was cast in the role by the end of August.

 In September, Wyatt left the film after changes to its schedule caused a clash with another project he was committed to.
 Wyatt was also believed to have become "skittish" about directing the film due to wanting to rewrite the script and "conceive the world that he is filming", leading to differences in opinion on the script with Fox, Tatum, and Kinberg.
 Wyatt later stated in March 2019, that he left the film because the studio "slashed [the budget] quite considerably" following the financial failure of Fantastic Four (2015), but was not willing to let the script be re-written to match the new budget before the beginning of production which then was around 10 weeks away.